 1 tbsp honey

 2 fish fillets (Seabass, Salmon or any firm fish)

 Salt and pepper

 Putting it together-

-Combine the soy, orange juice and honey in a bowl.
+Make the marinade by combining the soy sauce, orange juice and honey in a bowl.

 Clean the fish and rub with oil on all sides.
 Season well with salt and pepper on both sides.
 Rub the ginger over.
 You may use less if you like.

 Pour the marinade over and leave to rest for half an hour to one hour.